Every so often, we hear people saying, “This is what I am” or “This is who I am.” Implying in this way, who we are.

 Let’s take businesspeople.
 They wouldn’t be in business if it weren’t for the reward or the acknowledgement provided indirectly by the financial reward.
 How far is that removed from what a cob of corn, the sun or Table Mountain provides to us without wanting reward or acknowledgement?

 Quite possibly, you might feel that surely you aren’t comparable with a cob of corn, the sun or Table Mountain.
 But are we indeed not—or is it merely a perception that we are different?
+Are we able to uncover who we are from within ourselves?

 Is it at all possible to have the courage to remove ourselves far enough from our current “perceived reality” to speculate that our species could indeed flourish if we were able to put ourselves in the same light as the rest of nature and lose our desire for rewards or acknowledgement for simply living our lives?